cloudatcal/CLAC-Tinyurl-skeleton/README.md

 First, we will configure our AWS credentials.
 These instructions can be found in step 2 of the SAM CLI install linked above.
 Just to explicitly explain the steps again, here are the steps to do so:

-**Step 1.** First you want to [create your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
+1. First you want to [create your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 Follow the instructions in the following link.
-**Step 2.** [Create your own IAM access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) using the AWS Management Console.
+2. [Create your own IAM access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) using the AWS Management Console.
 Save both the access key ID and the secret access key.
-**Step 3.** Use the AWS CLI in your terminal to [configure your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html).
+3. Use the AWS CLI in your terminal to [configure your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html).

 After that, please create a local_constants.py file in the project root folder for all environment variables specific to your project, which are the following: